 Or give them a nice compliment or shout out.
 Let them know you have noticed their good work and really appreciate it!

-And for Sally, a line like this might do the trick: “I’m not mad, Sally, just really disappointed…” and let’s encourage her to make a bit more of an effort in 2019. 😉
+And for Paul, a line like this might do the trick: “I’m not mad, Paul, just really disappointed…” and let’s encourage him to make a bit more of an effort in 2021. 😉

 5. Prepare yourself for the busiest times

 With the current pandemic, you probably want to keep your equipment room as quiet as possible.